 The term is combined from two different process terms which are Development and IT Operations.
 It is neither a software, tool nor any type of a job role or a skill.
 It is a culture, in which siloed developers, and IT operations people work together as a team and can deliver continuous product releases.

 In simple words, it bridges the gap between the developers, tester and the operations team.
 We can say that it is a culture where there is no developer, or a tester, or any operation team.
 All the work is carried out by one person or a single team working on delivering product releases sitting together in the same cabin or office, instead of working siloed.

-Why people use DevOps
+Why do people use DevOps?

 The main reason behind DevOps’ popularity is that it allows production and deployment at a faster pace as compared to the traditional development process or methodology.
 It is the best option to choose even when you do not want a continuous deployment pipeline.
 We would say it is not just about delivering continuous product releases, but it is more about collaboration and teamwork.

 Due to its ‘You build it, you run it’ maxim, developers themselves test and deploy the product, so there is no chance of any miscommunication between developers and the tester and operation team, as all of those work is done by the members from the same team.
 There are a lot of tools that make this process easier.